zeinabkalanaki/FileToSqlImprter/README.md

 select * from tblgetfileList
 ```
-to use xp_DirTree follow commands below
+To use xp_DirTree follow commands below

 ```
 DECLARE @dirPath nvarchar(500) = 'D:\databasefile'